The Army Combat Fitness Test: Are You Ready?

 If You Don't Know Where To Begin

 While it may appear challenging and complex, the Army Combat Fitness Test requires no equipment to prepare for and can be trained for in any environment.
-In fact, during the early days of the pandemic, I designed exercises and taught a virtual course with demonstrations for how to prepare from home, without equipment.
+In fact, during the early days of the pandemic, I designed exercises and taught a virtual course with demonstrations for preparing from home, without equipment.